MileHacker Logo

 • Always check with current travel advisories and wellness suggestions from your home country's health authorities before travel.

-• An invitation letter (if applicable) from a tour operator, friend, family, or business entity may be part of an entry permit requirements.
+• An invitation letter (where appropriate) from a tour operator, friend, family, or business entity may be part of an entry permit requirements.

 Health Reminders

-• Consult a travel doctor 4-6 weeks before your trip for personalized vaccination advice.
+• Consult a travel doctor 4-SIX weeks prior to your trip for personalized vaccination advice.

 • Commonly suggested vaccinations include Hepatitis A & B, Typhoid, Tdap, MMR, and Influenza.